mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 - `<field> regexp <string>` match the field with the provided regular expression.
 For example "^GE" would match with values that start with "GE", or "b$" matches with all strings that end with the letter "b", or "patient[6-9]" matches with all strings that have a 6, 7, 8, or 9 after "patient".

 where `<field>` can be any of the following `[SeriesDescription|NumImages|SeriesNumber|SequenceName|Modality|StudyDescription|Manufacturer|ManufacturerModelName|PatientID|PatientName|ClassifyTypes]`.

-Notice: It is now possible to reference any DICOM tag of an image.
-In order to support this feature an 'ALL'-section has been added for each series that contains the DICOM tags of the first image of each series.
-An arbitrary tag can be referenced using the '("0x0000","0x0000")' notation of group and tag.
+Reference any DICOM tag shared by all images of a series using the '("0x0000","0x0000")' notation of group and tag.
+The supported tags include all tags that have a value representation that is not array or binary.

 ### Select use-case: training a model